 But, in conclusion, let me get back for a minute to what Jim writes on what we need in order to choose the metrics for every step of our social media metrics story.

 With this, he looks at the “flow” of the relation between a company and a customer/prospect.
 Social media marketing is about relations between people (businesses are people) and people (customers are people, we often forget it), about human action and interaction, about customer-centricity, multichannel real-time activity and ecosystems of influence and stories.

 - Draw the attention: you can’t sell to someone who doesn’t know you exist.

 - Make sure they like you: Jim devotes an entire chapter to recognizing “sentiments”.

 - Make sure that people interact, and undertake action.

 - Convince them to buy (we less and less sell ourselves but conversion is still overlooked in social media marketing very often).

 Are you ready to seriously practice social media marketing and don’t have to be convinced of the value of it anymore?

+Then Jim’s book is a must-have.
+Oh, and check the 100 metrics by David Berkowitz below.
 Check which ones fit in your business goals and in Jim’s framework I just described.